thewca/wca-regulations/wca-guidelines.md

 The WCA Guidelines supplement the [WCA Regulations](regulations:top).
 Please see the Regulations for more information about the WCA.

+### License
+This document is licensed under a [CC BY-NC-ND 4.0](https://creativecommons.org/licenses/by-nc-nd/4.0/) license.
+Permissions beyond the scope of this license may be available at [thewca/wca-regulations-translations](https://github.com/thewca/wca-regulations-translations#license).

 ### Numbering

 Guidelines are numbered in correspondence with related regulations.
 Note that multiple Guidelines may correspond to the same Regulation, and some Guidelines correspond to Regulations that do not exist anymore.